open-contracting-extensions/ocds_participationFee_extension/README.md

 This extension adds a participation fees array to the tender object, to disclose any participation fees for the contracting process.

-The `id` field will be required in future versions of the extension.

-## Context

 There are sometimes costs involved in accessing bidding documents relating to a contracting process, or in otherwise participating in a contracting process.
 Potential bidders want to know about such fees.
 Procurement monitors might also want to ensure that participation fees are within legal parameters (often set as a fixed maximum value, or as a percentage of the total contract value) or to monitor how participation fees are being used.

+## Usage

+The `id` field will be required in future versions of the extension.

+In some cases, a fee is levied for official copies of procurement documents, with unofficial copies being freely available.
+Bidders might be required to prove that they have paid for official copies as part of their submission.
+In such cases, the fee should use the 'submission' code in the `type` field, rather than the 'document' code.

 ## Example